February 15, 2021, Updated May 17, 2024

 Today, I created a chart that explains with color coding the subject pronouns in Spanish.
 I start teaching I (yo) in Kindergarten through Second Grade students.
 Then in Third Grade I introduce he, she and it.
-There is no it in Spanish and this is really hard for students to grasp at the beginning.
-Basically you look at the ending of a noun and that determines whether an object is feminine or masculine.
+There is no “it” in Spanish and this is really hard for students to grasp at the beginning.
+Basically you look at the ending of a noun and that determines whether an object is feminine or masculine and then use la or el.

 For example: horse = caballo, so then it would be el as caballo’s las vowel is o